MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/change-nameservers-at-network-solutions.md

 ## <a name="add-a-txt-record-at-network-solutions-to-verify-that-you-own-the-domain"></a>Aggiungere un record TXT su Network Solutions per verificare che si è proprietari del dominio

-Prima di usare il proprio dominio con Microsoft, è necessario dimostrare di esserne il proprietario.
-La capacità di accedere al proprio account nel registrar e di creare il record DNS dimostra a Microsoft che si è il proprietario del dominio.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Questo record viene usato esclusivamente per verificare di essere proprietari del dominio e non ha altri effetti. È possibile eliminarlo in un secondo momento, se si preferisce.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 0:47)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-Network-Solutions-69b092e3-c026-4d19-a7d0-16cdb2d8b261?ui=en-US&amp;rs=en-US&amp;ad=US).
+Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 0:47)](https://support.microsoft.com/office/69b092e3-c026-4d19-a7d0-16cdb2d8b261).

-1. Per iniziare, passare alla propria pagina dei domini su Network Solutions usando [questo collegamento](https://www.networksolutions.com/manage-it).
-Verrà richiesto di eseguire l'accesso.
+1. To get started, go to your domains page at Network Solutions by using [this link](https://www.networksolutions.com/manage-it).
+You'll be prompted to log in.

     > [!IMPORTANT]
     > Prima di selezionare il pulsante di **accesso** , selezionare First **Manage My Domain Names** nell'elenco **a discesa log in to:** .